Why Buying a Furnace Is Better Than Renting

 If you are tired of furnace breakdowns and ongoing repair bills, read on to learn some reasons why furnace ownership is better than furnace rental—for your budget and peace of mind.

 - Owning a furnace from Mersey Heating means costs are spread out, so you do not have to worry about upfront charges when it comes to choosing your new furnace.
-For example, we currently offer 12 months no interest, no payment on select HVAC equipment
+For example, we currently no interest and no payment on select HVAC equipment

 - Furnace ownership means you own the furnace, and once it is paid off, you will not continue to pay for it, like with a rental furnace.
 If you do the math, you will see that you could end up paying thousands of dollars extra for a rental furnace (calculate 12 to 15 years of monthly payments, multiplied by the monthly rental rate, which can increase over time)